 The Board adopted the U.S. Century Bank Amended and Restated 2015 Equity Incentive Plan, or 2015 Equity Incentive Plan, on June 22, 2020.
 The amendment and restatement of the 2015 Equity Incentive Plan was subsequently approved by our shareholders at the 2020 annual shareholder meeting.
 The purpose of the 2015 Equity Incentive Plan is to attract and retain capable employees and non-employee directors and to improve the growth and profitability of the Bank by providing employees and non-employee directors with a proprietary interest in the Bank as an incentive to contribute to the Bank's success, and to reward employees for outstanding performance.
 The 2015 Equity Incentive Plan is administered by our compensation committee, which has authority to determine, among other matters, participants in the plan and awards under the plan.
 Under the 2015 Equity Incentive Plan, options to purchase Class A common stock and Class B common stock, including incentive stock options and non-qualified options, may be awarded to employees and non-employee directors; provided, that incentive stock options may not be granted to non-employee directors.
-The aggregate number of shares of common stock which may be issued pursuant to the 2015 Equity Incentive Plan, without adjusting to reflect the Reverse Stock Split, is 5,000,000 shares (1,000,000 shares after adjusting for the Reverse Stock Split), of which up to 1,500,000 shares can consist of Class B common stock (or 300,000 shares of Class A common stock on an as-converted basis after adjusting to reflect the Reverse Stock Split).
+The aggregate number of shares of common stock which may be issued pursuant to the 2015 Equity Incentive Plan, without adjusting to reflect the Reverse Stock Split, is 5,000,000 shares can consist of Class B common stock (or 300,000 shares of Class A common stock on an as-converted basis after adjusting to reflect the Reverse Stock Split).